 During 2020, the spread of COVID-19 and the actions taken by governments have had an impact on the automotive industry, which at first resulted in a reduced demand but then experienced a significant increase in demand for vehicle production and sales, which caused a chip shortage.
 As a result, some automotive factories were shut down at the beginning of this period, and some projects were placed on hold or cancelled.
 In addition, travel restrictions, remote work guidelines, limitations on face-to-face meetings, COVID-19 isolations and sick days, required us to change our work methods and adjust.
-We believe we managed to maintain our progress, relaying on new work methods and on our relationship such as our supply relationship with GlobalFoundries to stay on track.
+We believe we managed to maintain our progress, relaying on new work methods and on our relationships such as our supply relationship with GlobalFoundries to stay on track.

-As of the date of this annual report, many automakers around the world have not yet resumed full development operations since the pandemic began.
-The automotive factories in China are an exception to this pattern, as they were early to return to normal and are currently operating at an accelerated rate.
 Recently, several provinces and municipalities in China experienced a lockdown as a result of potential spread of increased COVID 19 infections from the Omicron and a subvariant of Omicron which could affect our business with Chinese automobile companies and Chinese suppliers.
-We cannot assure you that China will not experience further lockdowns.
+We cannot assure you that China or other countries will not experience further lockdowns.